-The presence of screening by the insurance companies and supply-induced demand by the health-care providers (Holly et al., 1998) are also potential sources of bias.
-Screening would bias downwards the effect from insurance on utilization while supply-induced demand would bias it upwards.
-Our data does not suffer from screening biases but may be subject to supply-induced demand.
+Screening by insurance companies and supply-induced demand by health-care providers (Holly et al., 1998) are other potential sources of bias.
+Screening would bias the effect from insurance on utilization downwards, while supply-induced demand would bias it upwards.
+Our data do not suffer from screening biases but may be subject to supply-induced demand.
 We think the latter is of no consequence in our context because the insurer's payments to providers are relatively low.
 Nonetheless, finding that extra coverage from private (or extra) insurance within a public national health system increases the demand for health-care is consistent with both moral hazard and supply-induced demand.

-The aim of this paper is to estimate the impact of additional insurance coverage on the demand for health-care within a National Health System using the data from the Portuguese Health Survey (1998/1999).3 The main contributions of this paper to the literature lie in the different approach we take to measure the impact of insurance.
-First, we use a dataset in which approximately ten percent of individuals are covered by an insurance plan that is unrelated to their current health status.
+The aim of this paper is to estimate the impact of additional insurance coverage on the demand for health-care within a National Health System (NHS) using the data from the Portuguese Health Survey (1998-1999).3 The main contributions of this paper to the literature lie in the different approach we take to measure the impact of insurance.
+First, we use a data set in which approximately 10 percent of individuals are covered by an extra insurance plan that is unrelated to their current health status.
 The exogeneity of this coverage removes the need to use instrumental-variable estimation.
-More specifically, we focus on the most common health insurance plan in the country (ADSE), which is given to all civil servants and their dependants.4 ADSE beneficiaries have double coverage since
+More specifically, we focus on the most common health insurance plan in the country (ADSE), which is given to all civil servants and their dependents.4 ADSE beneficiaries have double coverage since they also have access to the NHS just like any other citizen.

-$^{^{2}}$ An exception, within studies using field data, is Chiappori et al. (1998) who use longitudinal data from a natural experiment in France.
+2An exception within studies using field data is Chiappori et al. (1998), who use longitudinal data from a natural experiment in France.

 $^{^3}$ "Inquérito Nacional de Saúde 98/99".
-Data has been collected from October 1998 to September 1999.
+Data have been collected from October 1998 to September 1999.

 4Civil servants in Portugal are employed for life.
 This is the main advantage of becoming a civil servant.
-Moreover, at least at the lower end of qualification the Government pays higher salaries than the private sector.
+Moreover, at least at the lower end of qualification the government pays higher salaries than the private sector.